 Will my child sit exams?

-There are opportunities at any level of experience to sit Grade Exams from one of the major bodies, like the Associated Board of the Royal Schools of Music.
+There are opportunities to sit graded exams from one of the major bodies, including ABRSM and Trinity Schools of Music.
 These exams attract valuable points which can be recorded on University (UCAS) application forms.

 How do I get lessons for my child?